DeepC2: AI-powered Covert Command and Control on OSNs: Evaluation

-We use the sentences generated above to test the efficiency of hash collisions.
-To prepare different numbers of sentences, we also follow the method in \ref{sec:gentweets}, which converts cases and adds punctuation at the end of each sentence.
-For each trend, we obtain 4 batches of new sentences incrementally by adding 2 conversions at a time.
-We also collected 100 C\&C server addresses as commands from the threat report \cite{Group17}.
-We call a batch of sentences ``hit'' an IP if the batch succeeds in a hash collision for the IP.
-We use these new sentences and hashlib in Python 3.6.9 to calculate SHA-256 hashes on the same Ubuntu machine with a single thread and record the time costs and hit rate of hash collisions with different quantities of sentences.
+We used the sentences generated above to test the efficiency of hash collisions.
+To prepare different numbers of sentences, we followed the method in Sec.~\ref{sec:gentweets}, converted cases, and added punctuation at the end of the sentences.
+We got four batches of new sentences incrementally for each topic by adding two conversions once.
+We also collected 100 IP addresses as commands from a threat report~\cite{Group17}.
+We call a batch of sentences ``hit'' an IP if the batch succeeds in the hash collision.
+We used these new sentences and hashlib in Python 3.6.9 to calculate SHA-256 hashes on the virtual server with a single thread and recorded the time costs and hit rate of hash collisions with different quantities of sentences.

-As shown in Fig.~\ref{fig:hasheff}, it takes less than 1 second to calculate the hashes.
+As shown in Fig.~\ref{fig:hasheff}, it took less than 1 second to calculate the hashes.
 In theory, 65,536 ($2^{16}$) sentences will hit an IP, which is ideal, as a hash collision is probabilistic.
-The experiment shows that there should be at least 200 K sentences to obtain a 90\% hit rate and more than 330 K for a nearly 100\% hit rate.
-As mentioned in \ref{sec:gentweets}, there are usually 140 K to more than 300 K sentences for the botmaster to perform a hash collision.
-This will result in a hit rate of over 75\%.
-During the experiments on Twitter, the botmaster obtains an average of 219,335 sentences for hash collision each time and reaches a hit rate of 90.28\%, which is also acceptable for practical purposes.
-Moreover, the botmaster can crawl more trend tweets and generate more sentences for hash collisions in real scenarios.
+The experiment showed there should be at least 200 K sentences to obtain a 90\% hit rate and more than 330 K for a nearly 100\% hit rate.
+As mentioned in Sec.~\ref{sec:gentweets}, there are usually 140 K to more than 300 K sentences for the hash collision, and it will result in a hit rate above 75\%.
+During the experiments on Twitter, the attacker obtained an average of 219,335 sentences for hash collision and reached a hit rate of 90.28\%, which was also acceptable for practical purposes.
+Moreover, the attacker can crawl more trending tweets and generate more sentences in real scenarios.

-\subsubsection{Avatar Recognition}
+\subsection{Avatar Recognition}

-To test the efficiency of avatar recognition by bots, we use the 40 vectors above, and 1,000 crawled avatars of size 400x400 to calculate the distances on the same Ubuntu machine as above.
-The average time cost of extracting features from 1 K avatars and calculating 1 K distances is 11.92 s.
-This is also acceptable for bots in such hardware conditions.
-In real scenarios, this process may take longer as bots should have avatars crawled first, which varies due to different network conditions.
+To test the efficiency of avatar recognition by the malware, we used the 40 vectors above and 1,000 crawled avatars of size 400x400 to calculate the distances on the virtual server.
+The average time cost of extracting features from 1 K avatars and calculating 1 K distances was 11.92 s.
+It is also acceptable for the malware in such hardware conditions.
+In real scenarios, this process may take longer as the malware should crawl the avatars first, which varies due to different network conditions.
+Compared with the experiments on Twitter (Fig.~\ref{fig:mainres}), crawling the avatars is the most time-consuming process during the addressing.

-\subsubsection{Crawling Tweets}
+\subsection{Crawling Tweets}